July 6, 2025

 About

-I'm Mark Wilson, former Moscone Cup captain and coach and lifelong student of the sport.
-I've taught pool for decades and believe understanding its history makes us all better players.
+I'm Mark Wilson, former Mosconi Cup captain, coach, and lifelong student of the sport.
+I've taught Pool for decades and believe understanding its history makes us all better players.

 This podcast is about more than nostalgia.
-It's about learning and connecting with generations and celebrating the beauty and culture of our game.
+It's about learning, connecting generations, and celebrating the beauty and culture of the game.

-You'll hear the life stories of world champions, past and present, how they got their start, their mentors, the tournaments that define them and the lessons they want to pass on.
+How they got their start, their mentors, the tournaments that define them, and the lessons they want to pass on.

 So if you're a lifelong fan, a casual player, a young aspiring pro, or simply curious about the legends behind the felt, this podcast is for you.